Lively dancing in West Africa

 • Meet with the African Studies Program advisor.
 To make an appointment, send an email to the program's Associate Director (see Contact Information).

 • All Graduate School students must utilize the Graduate Student Portal in MyUW to add, change, or discontinue any doctoral minor.
-To apply to this minor, please log in to MyUW, click on Graduate Student Portal, and then click on Add/Change Programs.
-The minor coordinator will review your application for admittance, and reach out to you if there are any further questions.
+To apply to this minor, log in to MyUW, click on Graduate Student Portal, and then click on Add/Change Programs.
+Select the information for the doctoral minor for which you are applying.

 • After you have completed the preliminary PhD examinations, the African Studies Program director or designate will sign the warrant indicating completion of the minor.